Do you know

 A helpful checklist for anyone who hires a professional photographer for a photo shoot.

 I’m not a photographer and will not pretend to be one.
 I’ve worked with some amazing and seasoned professionals and in my experience, they are worth every penny.
 I respect their expertise.
 Their photographs have been included in my client’s marketing materials, food packages, websites, brochures, magazine ads, and social media websites.
 I have participated in many photo-shoots in my career on both sides of the camera and have learned many things which have helped me along the way.
 Some of what I learned was not so obvious at the time and (as most things in hindsight) would have made the projects smoother had I known ahead of time.
 And time is money.
 So, I am posting this as a helpful checklist for anyone who can benefit from it, and to remind myself for my next shoot.
 ENJOY!

 - Trust your photographer — You choose them based on their portfolio, recommendation and reputation.
 And they want to do a good job as much as you want.

 - Ask for what you want — I’ve regretted not voicing my needs, and have learned that if I want to light a candle in a room or change a shirt, I’d rather get that in before we close up shop.

 - Always plan to spend 1/3 more time than you expect.
 There may be natural lighting problems, technical issues, staging issues, and of course, people issues.

 - Expect things to go wonky — It will not be a perfect shoot.
 I learned to adjust my work with what I have and make the most of it.
 Sometimes the flowers don’t arrive, or the sun hides behind the clouds, or the staff does not show (seriously, I had a scheduled shoot where 1/3 of the staff did not show, so we could not do planned poses).

 Expectations & Deliverables

-- Are you getting a set number of images, or certain amount of hours on-site?
+- Are you getting a set number of images or a certain amount of hours on-site?

 - What are the photos of?